-Following the government’s announcement last week that schools are closing and formal exams have been cancelled, many students have been left wondering why it is necessary to keep studying?
+Following the government’s announcement last week that schools are closing and formal exams have been cancelled, many students have been left wondering, “Why it is necessary to keep studying?”
 Whilst the prospect of an extended break could initially be appealing, we believe it is crucial for students to continue their learning.
 Although schools up and down the country are preparing grades based on previous performance and attainment, receiving a grade is in itself not the most important thing.

 We are encouraging parents to think in the long term.
 It is highly likely that disruption caused by the Coronavirus pandemic will have a meaningful impact on the remainder of your child’s education.
-There is of course, plenty that can be doing to keep learning and prepare for the next stage of their academic journey.
+There is, of course, plenty that can be doing to keep learning and prepare for the next stage of their academic journey.

 1. Consolidation is key

 Students have spent the last two years working towards challenging exams.
-They have gone through numerous mock exams, extra classes with teachers and some families will have also worked with tutors.
+They have gone through numerous mock exams; extra classes with teachers and some families will have also worked with tutors.
 We remain adamant that their hard work over school year and over holidays is not in vain and will still be beneficial in future.
-It is important to review recently completed school work methodically in order to aid retention – a key purpose of the exams.
+It is important to review recently completed school-work methodically in order to aid retention – a key purpose of the exams.

-‘Learning loss’ is phenomenon usually associated with the long summer holidays, where students lose the stride and stamina that they have built up over the academic year.
+‘Learning loss’ is phenomenon usually associated with the long summer holidays, when students lose the stride and stamina that they have built up over the academic year.
 Studies have shown that over the summer holidays alone, students lose on average one-month of learning (Cooper et al).
 From our perspective, students should working to minimise any learning loss, especially at such crucial stages of education and with unprecedented circumstances.

 Schools across the country are handling things differently and providing students with different levels of work and support.
 It is important that when your child arrives at university to start their degree or begins the first year of their A Levels, they are not at a disadvantage compared to students from other schools who perhaps had better access to online resources, or teachers who were comfortable with online teaching.
 Consolidation is the first step in ensuring they are prepared to commence the next step in their education.